 Disappointing him twice, he determined to put her to stud, and as King Alfred had begotten Mermaid, he chose this excellent little horse for her mate.
 Maid of All Work, foaled in the spring of 1872, was the happy result of that mating, and this dashing filly won the V.R.C.
 Maribyrnong Plate, Ascot Vale Stakes and Sires’ Produce Stakes as a juvenile, and the following season pulled-off the V.R.C.
 Oaks as well.
 Those were the days my friends when the pastures of St Albans seemed to nourish a champion foal with the passing of each year.
 In 1873, as if in response to Mischief’s nascent challenge, Musidora threw the great filly, Briseis, fated to give James Wilson his second Melbourne Cup as well as a Doncaster, a V.R.C.
 Derby and a V.R.C.
 Oaks in 1876.
 Briseis was the last of Musidora’s good racehorses, and though she was mated with King of the Ring during her last few seasons at stud and got a useful horse in South Hamilton, it wasn’t to prove a magical nick.

-As a rule, James Wilson’s horses were well schooled, and the trainer always adopted the wise system of allowing his horses to see as much of the public as possible, if not vice versa.
-When he had horses engaged at the Geelong Meeting, for example, he would often bring non-starters to the course for the experience and a parade.
+As a rule, James Wilson’s horses were well-schooled, and the trainer always adopted the wise system of allowing his horses to see as much of the public as possible, if not vice versa.
+When he had horses engaged at the Geelong meeting, for example, he would often bring non-starters to the course for the experience and a parade.
 In the weeks immediately preceding the rich autumn and spring meetings he would arrive at Flemington from St Albans with a group of older horses and two-year-olds all bearing evidence of having done plenty of work.
-That group would remain for a day or two and then be returned to St Albans while another portion of the string visited Flemington the following week.
+That group would remain for a day or two and then be returned to St. Albans while another portion of the string visited Flemington the following week.
 Of course, weighted saddles and various other deceptions were employed to mislead the touts.
 Well-placed rumours and disinformation were also used to obtain extended odds.
-In 1979 Bosworth was the Sydney Cup favourite until the evening before the race when it became evident that certain statements purporting lameness to the St Albans horse, Savanaka, were merely base inventions.

-Ruses notwithstanding, raw horsepower refined by smart training was the main reason for the St Albans stable’s pre-eminence in the 1870’s and early 1880’s, although adroit jockeyship was its natural complement.
-In this James Wilson was extraordinarily fortunate given the natural athleticism and precocity of his two sons, James junior and William (‘Billy’) in the leathers.
-James junior was three years older than Billy and the first to make his mark.
+Ruses notwithstanding, raw horsepower refined by smart training, was the main reason for the St. Albans stable’s pre-eminence in the 1870s and early 1880s, although adroit jockeyship was its natural complement.
+In this, James Wilson was extraordinarily fortunate given the natural athleticism and precocity of his two sons, James Jr and William (‘Billy’) in the leathers.
+James Jr was three years older than Billy and the first to make his mark.
 He finished second in successive Melbourne Cups on Lapdog and Romula in 1870 and 1871.
-Earlier in 1871, he accompanied his father to the Launceston Champion Meeting where he partnered Romula to win the three-mile Champion Race, upsetting the odds-on Tim Whiffler.
+Earlier in 1871, he accompanied his father to the Launceston Champion Meeting where he partnered with Romula to win the three-mile Champion Race, upsetting the odds-on Tim Whiffler.